About the Author

 On one end, we have the worldly, secular perspective.
 Boys are just curious about their sexuality, arousal, and the female body.
 They will do exploring which is normal, healthy, and should be encouraged.
 The chief goal here is to avoid them experiencing any shame about the pornography and sexual content they are viewing.
 We will dress that in some kind of secular morality, where we tell the boy it is okay to be curious and look at porn, just don’t objectify women.
 Maybe he should look at sexual content in which women are featured as powerful.

 Confused yet?
 It’s the post-modern mindset.
-There’s no right or wrong, just perspective.
+Within this system, there’s no right or wrong, just perspective.
 Feeling any kind of shame is bad.
 This kind of thinking ends with a self-serving man who worships his own desires, spurning correction.
-Wow, that’s sounds bleak!
+Wow, that sounds bleak!
 Well, so life is without God.

 The second extreme is not much better.
 Parents find out their son has looked at pornography and react purely out of fear, without any wise counsel.
 They respond as if the boy is now permanently damaged, beyond repair.
 The parents drill into the child, “We didn’t raise you to do this kind of stuff, don’t you get how serious this is”, and so on and so forth.
 The boy learns a few things from the experience: